 Similarly, a long power cord gives more mobility.

 Different coatings work best with different sprayers.
 Exterior latex paint needs the bigger tips usually found on conventional or airless sprayers.
-You may need to thin paint to use it in an HVLP sprayer.
+You may need to thin paint in order to use it in an HVLP sprayer.

 Paint sprayers with pressure control will not wear out their tips as fast as non-adjustable types.
 High, low, cleaning, and roller settings can improve results and save money by extending the life of the tip.